mendhak/eleventy-satisfactory/posts/post-with-github-gists.md

 The Gist description appears first, followed by each file name and the contents of the file.
 Here is the output:

 {% gist "37b74037637b5752741160058e243094" %}

+### Github Gists with Markdown

+If a Github Gist file contains Markdown, it'll be rendered directly onto the page.

+{% gist "770907f98223b22b422be8b5e09803ab" %}